Hyperbolic 2-spheres with cone singularities

 In the seminal work [Thu], W.~P.~Thurston studied the space of flat $2$-spheres with cone points of prescribed apex curvatures.
 Such a space possesses a structure of complex hyperbolic manifold, though, is not in general complete.
 Its completion has a natural structure of complex hyperbolic cone manifold which turns out to be an orbifold exactly when satisfies a certain simple {\sl orbifold condition\/} on the prescribed apex curvatures.
 In this way, Thurston reobtained the celebrated 7 nonarithmetic compact holomorphic $2$-ball quotients (for short, nonarithmetic {\it quotients\/}) that were constructed by Deligne-Mostow [DM1], [DM2] about 30--35 years ago.
 As we are not going to distinguish a quotient $Q$ from a unramified finite cover of $Q$, we assume $Q$ to be a manifold.
 Recently, 4 more nonarithmetic quotients were constructed in~[DPP].
 The latter 4 are quite similar to the former 7.
 Each of 11 contains at least four {\it$\Bbb C$-fuchsian curves,} i.e., smooth holomorphic totally geodesic compact curves.

-In turn, the arithmetic quotients are known to be of 2 types [McR]: the {\it first\/} or {\it easy\/} type and the {\it second\/} one, related to division algebras.
+In turn, the arithmetic quotients are known to be of 2 types [McR]: the {\it first\/} type and the {\it second\/} type which is related to division algebras.
 Taking into account the Mostow-Prasad rigidity of quotients, there are countably many arithmetic quotients of either type.
 The types can be distinguished by the presence of a $\Bbb C$-fuchsian curve: a quotient of the first type possesses such a curve, whereas that of the second one does not.
 Using $\Bbb C$-fuchsian curves, we define the type of an arbitrary quotient with the same criterion and arrive at the following questions.

 {\bf1.1.~Problem.} Is there any nonarithmetic quotient of the second type?
 Do there exist infinitely many nonarithmetic quotients of the first/second type?

 {\bf1.2.~Outline.} In this paper, we develop a few tools allowing to study the space $C(a_0,a_1,\dots,a_n)$ of $2$-spheres with cone points of prescribed apex curvatures $2a_0,2a_1,\dots,2a_n$, where the set of the other points is endowed with the {\sl spherical\/} geometry of curvature $\sigma:=1$ or with the {\sl hyperbolic\/} geometry of curvature $\sigma:=-1$.
 Hopefully, $C(a_0,a_1,\dots,a_n)$ or related spaces can shed some light on the above problem.